Winning team of nationwide maths challenge announced

-It’s a big day for the winning team of a nationwide mathematical challenge who will be at the University of Bristol today [Wednesday 16 October] to collect their prize.
+The winning team of a nationwide mathematical challenge, Wycombe Abbey School, will be at the University of Bristol today [Wednesday 16 October] to collect their prize.

 The winners of the competition are Elizabeth Withers, Esi Neubert, and Emily Coales from Wycombe Abbey School, High Wycombe, who will be at the University to collect their prize with their maths teacher, Sally Harbour.